-San Francisco retains its status as the heart of growth of the co-working market in the US and, in fact, the world.
+2017 has seen rapid growth of flexible space, and San Francisco has retained its status at the heart of growth of co-working in the US and, in fact, the world.

 The market has seen a number of new market entrants including Sandbox Suites, Innoworld, and onepiece.
 Instant has helped a record number of clients’ secure new offices in San Francisco in the past 12 months, an increase of 20% year on year and assisted many companies with expansion into the overseas markets of APAC and EMEA.
 The demand for firms in SF and the Bay Area looking abroad has been remarkable.